 If the outcome of the initial administrative conference is not satisfactory, the student and/or parent may follow the District's formal complaint procedure, available from the principal's office, to carry the complaint to the Superintendent's designee and ultimately to the Board of Trustees.
 This procedure is outlined in GPISD Policy FNG (Local).
-Galena Park I.S.D. has implemented an Informal Complaint Resolution Process.
-This mediation process is highly recommended by the District before the complainant procedure is outlined on page 42.
+Galena Park ISD has implemented an Informal Complaint Resolution Process.
+This mediation process is highly recommended by the District before the complainant proceeds to the formal procedure.
+This Informal Resolution Procedure is outlined on page 48.
 Any student who alleges they have been discriminated against on the basis of race, origin, color, sex (including sexual harassment), or handicap may utilize the complaint.